 We ask for your agreement to process your information for specific purposes and you have the right to withdraw your consent at any time.
-For example, we ask for your consent to provide you with personalised services like ads.
+For example, we ask for your consent to provide you with personalised services, such as ads based on your interests.
 We also ask for your consent to collect your voice and audio activity for speech recognition.
 You can manage these settings in your Google Account.